 If you follow the tips above, your landing page shouldn’t look like this one.

 Building a great landing page takes a lot of research, effort, and revision.
 One of the best things to do is look at existing pages that are successful.
 My favorite resource for landing page inspiration is Unbounce’s list of 35 Beautiful Landing Page Examples.

 It’s more and more common to have a striking video as the centerpiece of homepages and landing pages—one of the best services for creating beautiful product videos is Animoto.
+You can also use Biteable to make quick and easy animated explainer product videos.
 Give them a look if you haven’t already.

 Best luck with your landing pages.
 After you’ve tried building your own, send us a link in the comments so we can check it out!